t-silvers/pyrty/README.rst

 =====

-    Use R snippets as python functions.
+    Use R snippets as Python functions.
 Manage R dependencies separately.

-Use simple R snippets or scripts in python as functions with pythonic signatures.
+Use simple R snippets or scripts in Python as functions with pythonic signatures.
 Let :code:`conda` , :code:`mamba` , :code:`renv` , or :code:`packrat` manage R dependencies outside of your current environment.
 Most powerful when R code returns a conformable dataframe object.

 For a more powerful alternative, consider using `rpy2`_.
-Use `basilisk`_ to go the other way around (python in R).
+Use `basilisk`_ to go the other way around (Python in R).

 Contents
 =========